kubernetes-retired/multi-tenancy/incubator/virtualcluster/doc/demo.md

 It should work exactly the same if you were working on any other Kubernetes distributions too.

-For example, to spin up a `minukube` cluster:
+For example, to spin up a `minikube` cluster:

 ```bash
 minikube start --driver=virtualbox --cpus=4 --memory='6g' --disk-size='10g'